saturn72/AnyService/README.md

 ## Response Mapping

 By Default `ServiceResponse` is returned from business logic layer (`CrudService<>`) to the entity controller(`GenericController`).
 The controller maps the returned `ServiceResponse` to `IActionResult` object and return to caller.
+2 types of response mappers exist in `AnyService`:
+ 1. `DataOnlyServiceResponseMapper` (the default mapper) that returns `ServiceResponse`'s data only (recomended for production)
-2 types of response mappers are exists in `AnyService`: `DefaultServiceResponseMapper` (the default mapper) which returns all the details of the response and `DataOnlyServiceResponseMapper` that returns the data part of the response.
+ 2. `DefaultServiceResponseMapper` which returns all the `ServiceResponse`'s details (recomended for debugging and response monitoring)

 To modify the `IServiceResponseMapper` used for an entity, set the value of `AnyService.EntityConfigRecord.ResponseMapperType` to the required type.